deadlyvipers/dojo_rules/introduction.md

 Intro to dojo.
-Favorite codeschool path is : JS
+Favorite codeschool path is : JavaScript